-Whether it’s intermediate algebra or advanced statistics, you can proctor online math tests within the LMS or other assessment platforms, like Aleks and MyMathLab, just as you would in the classroom—even if they’re handwritten.
+Whether it’s intermediate algebra or advanced statistics, you can proctor online math tests within the LMS or other third-party assessment platforms, like Aleks and MyMathLab, just like any other exam—even if they’re handwritten.

 - Use calculators (physical and digital)